This article will help you:

 - Driver’s License Number

 The candidate’s PII allows the background check company to look broadly for information using national and local sources.
-If the search turns up records that match the candidate’s PII, that information will be used as a “pointer” to specific county, state or federal jurisdictions.
+If the check turns up records that match the candidate’s PII, that information will be used as a “pointer” to specific county, state or federal jurisdictions.
 The background check company then conducts a search, at the source, in these jurisdictions.

 As a result of this process, name-based searches can return information from national and local databases, as well as federal and county courts, in a matter of days.

-Fingerprinting and biometric searches
+Fingerprinting and biometric checks

 Certain law enforcement groups, such as the Federal Bureau of Investigations (FBI), use fingerprinting or other biometric data as a way to find suspects’ criminal histories.
 FBI database screenings are only available to employers who have legal authority.
 In other words, access is authorized by statute, and not all parties can be granted access.

 The FBI fingerprinting database, like many other criminal record databases, collects criminal record information from state and local law enforcement sources.
-Searches return an FBI Identification Record, which contains information tied to arrests, federal employment, naturalization, or military service -- in other words, times when an individual would have been fingerprinted.
+Checks return an FBI Identification Record, which contains information tied to arrests, federal employment, naturalization, or military service -- in other words, times when an individual would have been fingerprinted.

 However, because the information in the database is meant for law enforcement and not for employers, it is often missing information such as the final disposition of a record.